anjaysahoo/frontend-interview/1-important-concept/6-react/readme.md

   dependency variable changes

 - Closely read `setInterval()` example above to understand how to do clean up work
 - The reasons why an asynchronous callback function cannot be called directly from a useEffect() hook.
 This is because the useEffect hook expects its effect function to return either a cleanup function or nothing at all.
+If you return a Promise, React doesn't know when or how to handle cleanup.
 This is due to the useEffect() hook's callback function's asynchronous execution and lack of blocking.
 Therefore, we must follow a specific pattern if we want to call an asynchronous function inside the useEffect() hook.
 ```js
 import React, { useEffect } from 'react';